And stay updated with my newsletter.

 Attenuation: Feeling you must remain small in order to be loved

-Persistent sense of guilt for wanting more than you currently have The mother wound can manifest as:
+Persistent sense of guilt for wanting more than you currently have

 Not being your full self because you don’t want to threaten others